About Novelist Djuna Shellam

 Q. Tell us what’s up next?

-A. I’m working on Book 5 of The Em Suite Series.
+A. I published Book 5 of The Em Suite Series last year.
 It’s called A Woman Like Eve.
-It’s quite exciting writing scenes with the old gang, and then writing completely new characters.
+It was quite exciting writing scenes with the old gang and then writing completely new characters.
 Also, traveling back to the Seventies is such fun.
-I do believe my books are my own personal time machine, but better, because I get to create the world I travel “back” to.
-(See updates below for current status)

 UPDATES: